fmillion-mnsu/cis350-m24/G_ASSIGN1.md

 | Proper procedures and practices followed | 20 | Point loss depends on specific infraction and severity. |

 All group members will receive the same score.

+## Additional Resources

+* [Shodan](https://www.shodan.io/) is a website that runs port scans across large portions of the Internet along with analyzing the services those open ports are exposing and collects the results into a database.
+It is commonly used both by cybersecurity professionals and hackers to search for and discover potentially vulnerable systems.

+    > Note that Shodan is a legitimate organization that has become recognized in the cybersecurity community as a reliable source of information about public vulnerabilities and networks.
+Its existance still does not mean you should be performing port scans of your own.
+The IP addresses Shodan scans from are well known and many organizations explicitly allow them to scan from those addresses because of the net benefit to the cybersecurity community. **Again, do NOT port scan computers you don't have the right to scan for any reason!**

+* Palo Alto Networks has [a page](https://www.paloaltonetworks.com/cyberpedia/what-is-a-port-scan) that discusses some of the technical details of how a port scan actually works.
+It explores concepts such as SYN/ACK packets and the different states a port may be in when scanned.

+* This [YouTube video](https://www.youtube.com/watch?v=BHESuhyrGg4) by NetworkVerge will go into more depth on how port scans work with Nmap.

+* GRC.com's [ShieldsUp!](https://www.grc.com/x/ne.dll?bh0bkyd2) service allows you to port scan your own computer.
+The website will initiate a port scan of *your* computer or Internet router to tell you which ports, if any, are open. **On most home Internet connections, you want all of your ports to be "filtered" unless you are running a public server for a specific reason**.
+This is a worthwhile test to make sure you are secure!